KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Favorite Restaurants

-Spending time in Kansas gave me the opportunity to have some stellar meals at my favorite restaurants [Carriage Crossing](https://www.yoderkansas.com/carriagecrossing) and [Dutch Kitchen](https://www.dutchkitchenrestaurant.org/).
+Spending time in Kansas also gave me the opportunity to have some stellar meals at my favorite restaurants [Carriage Crossing](https://www.yoderkansas.com/carriagecrossing) and [Dutch Kitchen](https://www.dutchkitchenrestaurant.org/).

 ![](2025-recap-images/carriage-crossing-breakfast.jpg)
 Carriage Crossing breakfast... homemade bread and the most delicous sausage gravy, made with local sausage